-If you choose to visit Iceland in December or in November, days will be short, nights will be long so you have more chances to spot the north lights.
+If you choose to visit Iceland in December or in November, days will be short, nights will be long so you have more chances to spot the northern lights.

-Best time to see Northern Lights in Iceland in 2019, also named aurora borealis, take its name from the Roman goddess of dawn who’s name was Aurora Borealis word comes from Boreas which in Greek means north wind.
+Best time to see Northern Lights in Iceland in 2019, also named aurora borealis, take its name from the Roman goddess of the dawn whose name was Aurora Borealis word comes from Boreas which in Greek means north wind.

 During winter nights with clear crisp sky, you can spot the magnificent Northern Light magically dancing on the sky, lighting up the landscape around you.
 Seeing this amazing show on the night sky composed of coloured waves of light dancing above you is something totally unique and definitely an unforgettable experience.